realA10001986/Dash-Gauges/README.md

 The movie-accurate faces of those gauges are available in this repository.

-For the backlight, I drilled a hole in the rear of the metal enclosure, center bottom, and put a yellow LED (590nm) on the Switch Board (LED1, LED2, with suitable resistors (R8/R9; somewhere between 470R and 560R).
+For the backlight, I drilled a hole in the rear of the metal enclosure, center bottom, and put a yellow LED (590nm) on the Switch Board (LED1, LED2, with suitable resistors (R8/R9; depending on LED, probably around 150R).
 Most replicas use white LEDs, but I think on the A-Car as shown in the Petersen Museum, there are yellow ones used, and I found white ones too bright.

 #### "Roentgens"